-The latest offering of the course ended in April 2015.
 Join our mailing list to be notified of future offerings of the course.

 The course consists of brief video lectures, readings, discussions and assignments that aim to encourage citizens to get to know their living environment and get involved in its preservation.
 The course consists of six main weekly topics.

 The course is open to everyone interested in learning about the environment.
 It is suited for both high school students and learners interested in enrolling in an environment science college program as well as community members concerned about the environment.

 Participants will be able to earn milestone badges for their work in the course and publish them to a Mozilla Backpack.

 This course provides a glimpse into environmental science programs at the School for the Environment at UMass Boston and does not award any credit.